Successors of Standard Oil: Chevron (Standard Oil of California and Kentucky)

+Saudi Aramco

+After the 1911 breakup, Standard Oil of California signed an agreement with the Kingdom of Saudi Arabia to create a joint venture between the two.
+Originally named the Californian-Arabian Standard Oil Company and later the Arab American Oil Company, Saudi Arabia fully bought out Standard Oil of California's stake in 1980, with the company abbreviating its name to Saudi Aramco.

+Given the Kingdom's oil resources, such as the Ghawar Field which remains the largest oil field in the world, Saudi Aramco is the largest company in the entire energy industry.
+In 2022, after Russia's invasion of Ukraine caused increased oil demand and skyrocketing earnings, Saudi Aramco recorded $161 billion in profit for the year, surpassing most privately owned oil majors' profits combined.
+Saudi Aramco has also held the title of the world's most valuable company by market cap and largest by revenue on some occasions, usually competing with American tech giant Apple for the title.

 Marathon Oil and Marathon Petroleum (The Ohio Oil Company)

 The state of Ohio, original home of Standard Oil, became the home of multiple Standard Oil descendants, two of the largest being The Ohio Oil Company and Standard Oil of Ohio.
 Purchased by Standard Oil in 1889, the company was originally founded in 1887 by a conglomeration of smaller Ohio oil producers.
 After the breakup, the company grew by purchasing the Transcontinental Oil Company in 1930.
 Not long after, the company created the brand name Marathon, renaming itself to Marathon Oil in 1962.

 Marathon became the target of a hostile takeover by Mobil (Standard Oil of New York), though opted to sell itself instead to U.S. Steel.
 This lasted until 2001, when U.S. Steel (then known as USX Corporation) divested from Marathon.
 The company today split in 2012, with upstream operations continuing under the historical Marathon Oil name while downstream and retail operations are handled by Marathon Petroleum.
-Marathon Petroleum would subsequently acquire Andeavor in 2018 and gaining ownership to fellow Standard spinoff ARCO, though ARCO's assets at this point were primarily from independent oil company Richfield Oil Company and not Standard spinoff Atlantic Petroleum, whose assets were eventually acquired by Sunoco.
+Marathon Petroleum would subsequently acquire Andeavor in 2018 and gain ownership of fellow Standard spinoff ARCO, though ARCO's assets at this point were primarily from independent oil company Richfield Oil Company and not Standard spinoff Atlantic Petroleum, whose assets were eventually acquired by Sunoco.

+Upstream assets held by Marathon Oil were acquired by ConocoPhillips, another Standard Oil descendant, when the company was bought in November 2024.